OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 ### Excel Data Analysis Overview
 ---
-Coming into existence in the shape of a dashboard in Excel, this data analysis work particularly sheds light on an annual sales performance of a global supplier of office and stationary products.
+Coming into existence in the shape of a dashboard in Excel, this data analysis work particularly sheds light on an annual sales performance of a global supplier of office and stationary products for the time period 2011-2014 as per the dataset at hand.

 It also highlights in what type of a trend in profits (i.e., in the sense of uptrend/growth, sideways or downtrend/decline) the stationery retailer experiences, compared to previous three years, while running its day-to-day operations.